ansible-collections/ansible-consul/README.md

 - Wan advertise address
 - Default value: `consul_bind_address`

+### `consul_advertise_iface_wan`

+- Advertise interface
+    - When specified, bind to the address of the given interface rather than a fixed IP address.
+Note that this option overrides `consul_advertise_address_wan`.
+- Default value: ''

 ### `consul_translate_wan_address`

 - Prefer a node's configured WAN address when serving DNS